top of page

 When AI business cases are developed consistently:

-• and funding decisions feel deliberate rather than opportunistic
+• Funding decisions feel deliberate rather than opportunistic

 This is particularly important where multiple AI initiatives are competing for limited investment.